These Home Siding Options Are Best for the Environment

 As you examine each of these criteria, here are some highly recommended sustainable siding options for your consideration.

 Perhaps the most popular form of eco-friendly siding is fiber cement siding.
-It’s commonly referred to as James Hardie siding or Hardie Siding since James Hardie is the most popular fiber-cement siding brand.

 It has the look of wood but is more long-lasting and durable.
 It comes in a variety of colors and is baked on, so it won’t fade over time and will rarely—if ever—need repainting.
 It gives the homeowner a lot of flexibility and control in designing a personalized siding experience that will last for years to come.